ngmduc2012/DeviceInformationPlugin/example/README.md

-# imei_example
+# device_information_example

-Demonstrates how to use the imei plugin.
+Demonstrates how to use the device_information plugin.

 ## Getting Started